 When he showed up to work on the first day of school, the institution had no idea who he was.
 There was no job, and they had never even heard of the agency that he used.
 This poor man was stranded in Spain with no job, no money, no return ticket home, and no prospects.
 I wish I could remember the name of the agency because I would surely tell you.

 This person made a couple of big mistakes that I’ll quickly address.
 First, he never made contact with the school.
-You should always establish contact with your prospective employer – even if it’s only to confirm your position and expected arrival date.
+You should always establish contact with your prospective employer.
+Even if it’s only to confirm your position and expected arrival date, make contact before you purchase a plane ticket.

 If you find the job on your own, you’ve likely made contact with the school already, so you don’t have to worry about this part.
 If you’re using an agency, doublecheck before hopping on that plane.
 Be careful!